Ultimate Comics: Avengers: Crime and Punishment

 Captain America goes undercover as a Russian crime lord in order to capture the Punisher.
 Instead of executing him, however, Nick Fury and the Black Widow secretly offer him a place on their new Avengers team.
 Meanwhile, War Machine is sent to South America to find a gangster known as Tyrone Cash.
 A former partner of the Hulk, Cash also possesses Hulk-like strength and invulnerability while retaining his intelligence.
 He is eventually blackmailed by War Machine to join the new Avengers team.
-After this team is fully assembled, Nick Fury informs them that their current target is Ghost Rider, who has made a pact with the Satan in order to seek revenge on a biker gang.
+After this team is fully assembled, Nick Fury informs them that their current target is Ghost Rider, who has made a pact with Satan to seek revenge on a biker gang.
 The gang killed John and his girlfriend Roxanne as part of a satanic ritual in exchange for wealth and power.
 The leader of the bikers, Michael Blackthorne, is the Vice-President, who made an executive order to the Avengers to stop the Ghost Rider from killing him.

 Although the Avengers defended the Vice-President at the White House, Blackthorne, in desperation, makes another deal with Satan, becoming Vengeance.
-Both Ghost Rider and Vengeance fight in downtown Washington, D.C. with the Avengers being unable to stop the altercation.
+Both Ghost Rider and Vengeance fight in downtown Washington, D.C., with the Avengers being unable to stop the altercation.
 Ghost Rider drags Blackthorne into a church, which turns them both back into human form.
 This allows the Punisher to finish off the Vice President, while Blaze is allowed to leave.
 The Punisher confronts Hawkeye and begs him to allow him to leave as well, arguing that he never hurt anyone who did not have it coming.
 Hawkeye punches him in the face, knocking out a molar in which a tracking implant was located, allowing him to escape twenty minutes later.

 Blade vs. the Avengers

 When super-humans start disappearing, Fury's black-ops team and the vampire hunter Blade discover it to be the work of a blood-sucking human species.
 The vampires' goal is to turn the superhuman population into their own kind in order to take over the world, including Nerd Hulk, a new Daredevil, and Stick.
 Their main focus point is the Triskelion due to its large population of super-humans and detained illegal superhuman experiments.
 When the vampires invade the Triskelion, S.H.I.E.L.D. attempts to fight back to no-avail.
 New recruit and ex-Liberator Perun is killed during the conflict.
-Soon after, Captain America uses Perun's hammer to teleport the Triskelion and its battlefield to Iran, where it's daytime; this successfully kills the vampires.
+Soon after, Captain America uses Perun's hammer to teleport the Triskelion and its battlefield to Iran, where it is daytime; this successfully kills the vampires.
 The event was captured in live television and created a huge media fuss.